srishtichayal/learning_tool/README.md

 ### Notes

-- OpenAI API key is optional but recommended for better summaries.\n
+- OpenAI API key is optional but recommended for better summaries.
-- Preview summaries before generating outputs to make adjustments if needed.\n
+- Preview summaries before generating outputs to make adjustments if needed.
 - Both slides and videos can be downloaded for offline use.